harkav/metronome-cli/README.md

 [optional] create a venv, run source ./bin/activate in the parent directory install the requirements using pip install -r requirements.txt

-Run python project.py [number of beats per bar] [beats per minute ], for example python project.py 3 120 in a directory containing the files listed under files.
+Run python -m ./metronome/project.py [number of beats per bar] [beats per minute ], for example python project.py 3 120 in a directory containing the files listed under files.
 Make sure that the two wav-files, monitor.py, project.py and test_project.py (for testing) are all in the same directory.